JolleJolles/pirecorder/docs/4-configure-recording-settings.md

     inside the home directory.
 If no name is provided (""), the files are stored in the home directory.
-If "NAS" is provided it will additionally check if the folder links to a mounted drive. label : str, default = "test"
+If "NAS" is provided it will additionally check if the folder links to a mounted drive. subdirs : bool, default = False
+    If files of individual recordings should be stored in subdirectories or not, to keep all files of a single recording session together. label : str, default = "test"
     Label that will be associated with the specific recording and stored in the filenames.